aonnoy/wized-filter-pagination/README.md

 | `w-filter-sort-orderby` | `asc` / `desc`                  | ✅           | Determines whether the sorting is **ascending (asc)** or **descending (desc)**.                                              |
 | `w-filter-sort-sortby`  | _(Column field name from Xano)_ | ✅           | Specifies the field in Xano by which the content will be sorted.
 This must match the exact field name in your Xano database. |

-## Create Chips Filter and its attributes list {#create-chips-filter-and-its-attributes-list}
+## Create Chips Filter and its attributes list

 - Chips are dynamically generated based on the filters selected by the user.
 - To set up chips, you need to create a **div block** that contains: